Mbembem/dsp/03-command_line.md

 Please follow and complete the free online [Bash Scripting Tutorial](https://ryanstutorials.net/bash-scripting-tutorial/) or [Codecademy's Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line).
 These are helpful tutorials.
 You should be able to go through these in a couple of hours.

 **Note:** Bash is not installed on a PC.
 Rather, PC users must install Cygwin.
-Once Cygwin has been installed, the command line interface witll _emulate_ bash.
+Once Cygwin has been installed, the command line interface will _emulate_ bash.
 You can find all information regarding Cygwin [here](https://www.cygwin.com/).

 ---